-- Senator Elizabeth Warren (D-MA), a longtime bankruptcy and contract lawyer and Harvard professor, started predicting the 2008 market crash in the 1980s thanks to her analysis of middle-class bankruptcy statistics.
+- Elizabeth Warren, a longtime bankruptcy and contract lawyer and Harvard professor, started predicting the 2008 market crash in The '80s.
 As the 2000s wore on, she continued to make hay about the issue, but was roundly ignored by everyone.
-Until autumn 2008, when Wall Street imploded in spectacular and disastrous fashion.
-She wound up being the main architect of a consumer advocacy agency designed to prevent such a thing from happening again, and in 2012, she was elected as Massachusetts' junior Democratic Senator.
+In 2010, she became the main architect of a consumer advocacy agency designed to prevent such a thing from happening again, and in 2012, she was elected as Massachusetts' junior Democratic Senator.

-- Likewise in the UK, Liberal Democrat MP Dr Vince Cable (that doctorate is a PHD in economics), spend the later years of the Blair government and the early years of the Brown one warning of "casino banking" exposing the London Stock Exchange and UK banking sector to huge risk.
-Cue the 2008 financial meltdown, and the eventual election of the current Coalition government in 2010.
-He's now the Rt.
+- Likewise in the U.K., Liberal Democrat MP Dr. Vince Cable (that doctorate is a PhD in economics) spent the later years of the Blair government and the early years of the Brown one warning of "casino banking" exposing the London Stock Exchange and UK banking sector to huge risk.
+Cue the 2008 financial meltdown, and after the election of the Coalition government in 2010, Cable became the Rt.
 Hon Secretary of State for business.
-The Trope is them redoubled as large parts of the Conservative Party choose to ignore him because he's from the Liberal Democrat Party (Coalition politics can be messy).
+The trope was then redoubled as large parts of the Conservative Party chose to ignore him because he's a Liberal Democrat.
+(Politics can be messy.)

 - Slightly subverted by Hussein Kamil Hassan al-Majid, Saddam's son-in-law and head of Iraq's WMD program.
 His statements about the progress Iraq's WMD programs had made surprised intelligence agencies but was accepted.
 His statements that Iraq's WMD were destroyed on the other hand...

-- John O'Neil, an FBI agent who basically saw the War On Terror (including the 9/11 attacks) coming roughly a decade ahead of time but was ignored.
+- John O'Neil, an FBI agent who saw The War on Terror (including the 9/11 attacks) coming roughly a decade ahead of time but was ignored.
 In a fit of tragic irony, he ended up working as security of the World Trade Center and ended up dying in the same attacks he predicted.
 He was last seen running back into the WTC to get more people out.